ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 # Dataset source :  https://app.mavenanalytics.io/datasets?search=mexi
 # Step 1 Create databse and import data in Mysql
--- Create database with following query
+- First create database with following query
 ```sql
    CREATE DATABASE mexicoSalestoys
 ```
--- Import data in mysql (4 csv files) using data table import wizard.
+- And then import data in mysql (4 csv files) using data table import wizard.
 There are stores table, inventory table, products table, sales table

 # Step 2 :  Data cleaning and transformation
-1. Check if data type in tables are in appropriate format and upadte or modify them if necessary
+1. Check if data type in tables are in appropriate format and update or modify them if necessary

 `a. table sales`